Adult social care

-To make sure unpaid carers are supported.
-We worked together with unpaid carers and other key partners to produce our local Carers' Strategy.
-The strategy recognises the need to support carers.
-Also to enable carers to maintain a balance between their caring duties and a life outside their caring role.
-This helps to preserve their personal health and wellbeing.
+To make sure unpaid carers are supported we worked with them and other key partners to produce our Carers' Strategy.
+The strategy recognises the need to support carers and to enable carers to maintain a balance between their caring duties and a life outside their caring role.
+This helps them to preserve their own personal health and wellbeing.

 For more information